awsdocs/amazon-emr-management-guide/doc_source/emr-ranger-plugins.md

 -k 'https://*<RANGER SERVER ADDRESS>*:6182/service/public/v2/api/servicedef'
 ```

-If this command runs successfully, you see a new service in your Ranger Admin UI called “AMAZON\-EMR\-SPARK”, as shown in the following image \(Ranger version 2\.0 is shown\)\.
+If this command runs successfully, you see a new service in your Ranger Admin UI called "AMAZON\-EMR\-SPARK", as shown in the following image \(Ranger version 2\.0 is shown\)\.

-![\[“AMAZON-EMR-SPARK” registered in Ranger Admin.\]](http://docs.aws.amazon.com/emr/latest/ManagementGuide/images/ranger-amazon-emr-spark.png)
+![\["AMAZON-EMR-SPARK" registered in Ranger Admin.\]](http://docs.aws.amazon.com/emr/latest/ManagementGuide/images/ranger-amazon-emr-spark.png)

 **Step 5: Create an instance of the AMAZON\-EMR\-SPARK application**